 WHAT HAPPENED TO NEW JERSEY’S CIVIL STATUTE OF LIMITATIONS?

 On May 13, 2019, N.J.
 Governor Phil Murphy signed S477/A3648 and permanently expanded the Garden State’s civil statute of limitations for sexual assault.
 This means more survivors of sexual violence in N.J. have the option to access the civil justice system than ever before in our state’s history.

 Prior to the reform of N.J.’s civil statute of limitations, survivors of sexual assault had a limited timeframe of two years to seek justice through civil litigation (or, for survivors of sexual abuse during their childhood, two years after age 18).

 Under the new, extended statute of limitations, all victims of sexual assault have seven years to pursue civil action against the person who harmed them.
-Adult survivors of childhood sexual abuse have until age of 55 to bring a civil case, or seven years from the time that they became aware that their trauma is linked with financial harm (a process called “discovery”).
+Adult survivors of childhood sexual abuse have until age 55 or seven years from the time that they became aware that their trauma is linked with financial harm (a process called “discovery”).
 The law also creates a one-time, two-year lookback window that allows survivors to bring lawsuits that were time-barred under the previous statute of limitations.
-The window will take effect on December 1, 2019 and run until December 2021.
+The window took effect on December 1, 2019 and will run until November 30, 2021.